 For those of you looking for the full relaxation treatment, Intercontinental O2 is located just three miles away and offers a five-star spa service where you can truly unwind and embrace complete serenity.

-So, there you have it: our five favourite areas to unwind, relax and enjoy a laid-back atmosphere.
+So, there you have it: our five favourite areas to unwind, relax and enjoy a laid-back and peaceful atmosphere.
 Despite the reputation London has garnered for constantly being on the go, there is always somewhere where you can go to escape the intensity.

 We’d love to know some of your favourite areas for relaxing in London.
 Let us know where you go to escape in the comments below.